scipion-em/scipion-installer/README.rst

 =====
     pip install scipion-installer

-    installscipion <path where you want scipion> -dev -dry
+    installscipion <path where you want scipion> -dev -dry [-httpsClone]

     remove -dry, once you understand what it will do.

+    pass -httpsClone only if -dev is passed to git clone development repos using https instead os ssh